CloudLabs-MOC/CloudLabs-SEED/Web Security/SQL Injection Attack/SQL-Injection-Attack.md

 ## 1 Overview

 SQL injection is a code injection technique that exploits the vulnerabilities in the interface between web applications and database servers.
-The vulnerability is present when user’s inputs are not correctly checked within the web applications before being sent to the back-end database servers.
+The vulnerability is present when the user’s inputs are not correctly checked within the web applications before being sent to the back-end database servers.
 Many web applications take inputs from users, and then use these inputs to construct SQL queries, so they can get information from the database.
 Web applications also use SQL queries to store information in